SynxEU/Poke-Ability-Gen/README.md

    "desc": "Has a 10% chance of making target Pok\u00e9mon flinch with each hit."
 }
 ```
-⚠️ Note: Unicode escapes like `\u00e9` will be rendered as `é` in output.
-(Used to maintain compatibility with C/C++ style encodings.) \
+⚠️ **Note**: Unicode escape sequences like \u00e9 represent characters such as é and will be correctly rendered in output.
+These escapes follow the C/C++/Java style encoding to ensure compatibility across different systems and tools.

 The presets are loaded from a `Json/presets.json` file.
 Each preset should look like this:
 ```json
 {
    "Name": "Cringe",